About PNB School

 Nancy Crowley grew up in Marshfield, Massachusetts, where she received her early ballet training.
 She joined the faculty of Pacific Northwest Ballet School in 2013 after a performing career in classical and contemporary ballet companies in the United States and Canada.
 She is a former principal dancer with Pittsburgh Ballet Theatre, Les Grands Ballets Canadiens, La La La Human Steps, and Ballet Arizona, where she served as school director and company rehearsal assistant.

 Rachel Foster is from Pittsburgh Pennsylvania.
 She trained at Pittsburgh Ballet Theatre School and attended summer courses at the School of American Ballet and San Francisco Ballet School.
 She joined Pittsburgh Ballet Theatre in 1998 and later joined Pacific Northwest Ballet in 2002 as a member of the corps de ballet.
 She was promoted to soloist in 2008 and principal in 2011.
-Ms. Foster retired from PNB in 2019.
-She has taught at numerous ballet schools throughout the northwest including Hengda Dance Academy and Issaquah Dance Theatre.
-We are pleased to welcome Ms. Foster back as a PNB School faculty member in the fall of 2022!
+Upon retiring from PNB in 2019, she taught at numerous ballet schools throughout the northwest including Hengda Dance Academy and Issaquah Dance Theatre; and returned to PNB as a School faculty member in the fall of 2022.

 Susan Gorter studied at the School of the Pennsylvania Ballet and performed as an apprentice with Pennsylvania Ballet.
 She danced with the Basel Ballet in Switzerland and taught for the Basel Ballet School.
-Ms. Gorter joined the PNBS faculty in 2001.
+She joined the PNBS faculty in 2001.

 Ikolo Griffin was born and raised in San Francisco, California.
 He was introduced to ballet through San Francisco Ballet School’s Dance in Schools Program.
 He was the first outreach student to join the San Francisco Ballet company.
 Ikolo won the Princess Grace Award for Dance in 1993, and went on to dance professionally for over 20 years as a Principal Dancer with Dance theatre of Harlem in NYC, Joffrey Ballet of Chicago, Smuin Ballet, San Francisco Ballet, and The San Francisco Opera.